 Wilderness Watch and several other conservation groups have scored a major victory for the Frank Church-River of No Return Wilderness in Idaho!
 On August 2, 2016, a federal judge in Idaho issued an order declaring that the U.S. Forest Service’s approval of the Golden Hand Mine—an extensive drilling, bulldozing, and road construction project within the Frank Church-River of No Return Wilderness—violated the Wilderness Act, the National Forest Management Act, and the National Environmental Policy Act.

 The ruling was in response to a lawsuit Wilderness Watch and several other conservation groups filed in July 2015.
-The court decision invalidates the mining plans by the American Independence Mines and Mineral Company, and requires the Forest Service to conduct further analysis of the proposed mining exploration and evaluate less invasive alternatives for activities in the Wilderness.
+The court decision invalidates the mining plans by the American Independence Mines and Mineral Company (AIMMCO), and requires the Forest Service to conduct further analysis of the proposed mining exploration and evaluate less invasive alternatives for activities in the Wilderness.

 Many thanks to our attorneys at Advocates for the West and the Western Mining Action Project for their extraordinary work on the case.